 - a.
-Compliance letters are sent to the appropriate chief official - b Probable violations were documented properly - c.
-Probable violations appeared to be resolved properly.
-Golden Gas services had 27 violations and some additional follow up is still required on this project - d.
-Violations are tracked on the PIPES system which allow open violations to be tracked - e.
-There were compliance actions for all identified violations - f.
-This year the Commission issued a penalty for not inspecting the inside of an opened pipe - g.
-Supervisors provide oversight of the inspectors compliance work.
+Compliance actions are sent to the chief executive officer. - b.
+Violations that were reviewed during the random inspection review were properly documented. - c.
+Violations were properly resolved. - d.
+Violations are tracked on the PIPES system which allow open violations to be tracked. - e.
+All reviewed probable violations were subject to the compliance process. - f.
+Staff recommended penalties this year, but the Commissioners disagreed.
+Staff is still working on modifying the order. - g.
+Supervisors provide oversight of the inspector's compliance work.
 Violations are tracked on the PIPES system.
 Letters are ultimately signed and approved by Dennis. - h.
-There is a show cause hearing process - i.
-Exit interviews are conducted within within a week meeting the 30 day requirement - J. Finding letter have gone out within a month meeting the 90 day requirement - 8 (Incident Investigations) Were all federally reportable incidents investigated, thoroughly documented, with conclusions and recommendations?
+There were two show cause hearings last year. - i.
+Exit interviews are conducted on the last day of the inspection. - j.
+Written notice is received within 90 days. - 8 (Incident Investigations) Were all federally reportable incidents investigated, thoroughly documented, with conclusions and recommendations?